abhilashsajeev/uni-carousel-react/README.md

 ### This is an enhanced port of nuka-carousel

+## Features implemedted in addition to nuka-carousel
+  * Slide scrolls according to swipe speed.
+  * End firction improved.
+  * No empty space at the edges.
+  * More suitable for carousel containing multiple items

 ## Created for a custom usage we recomend not to use it for production.
 I strongly reccomend not to use this in production untill we stabilises it.
 For production use nuka-carousel.